wordofwarning/wordofwarning.org/hab/turn/index callout.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
 **Turn 2017**, our ninth annual platform for North West dancers + dance-makers, is calling for proposals.
-Taking place on **Friday 28 + Saturday 29 April 2016** at Manchester's Contact, Turn 2017 is a hÅb, Contact, Dance Manchester + Manchester Dance Consortium co-production — this year taking a slightly different format, with public performances on Friday evening and masterclass/workshops for artists on Saturday.
+Taking place on **Friday 28 + Saturday 29 April 2016** at Manchester's Contact, Turn 2017 is a hÅb, Contact, Dance Manchester + Manchester Dance Consortium co-production — this year taking a slightly different format, with public performances on Friday evening and an artist day on Saturday.

 North West* dancers and dance-makers (aged 18+) are invited to submit proposals of short pieces of work, works-in-progress or extracts of longer works for inclusion in this annual event.
 To get a feel for it, have a look at the [2016 programme](/archive/2016-turn) + [gallery](/galleries/2016-turn).